 While these texts are originally intended to help deaf children boost their vocabulary and reading skills (see my post on Leichte Sprache), they are actually really helpful for German learners as well, since the stories are very short and to the point.

 The presentation of the website may look a bit outdated, but don’t be discouraged.
 This is a treasure trove of easy German short stories, all available in convenient PDF format, many of them even with illustrations.
 The stories are organized according to categories: Märchen (fairy-tales), Sagen (legends), Fabeln (fables), Schwänke (droll stories), animals, and much more.

 For example, here’s a very short fable entitled “The Greedy Dog”, originally by Erasmus Alberus, retold in easy German:

 Read PDF via: sos-halberstadt.bildung-lsa.de

 The stories cost a few euros each, but they also provide a free sample which showcases the barrier-free layout and fitting illustrations.
-While originally designed for people with handicap, I think these short can be an excellent way for beginner German learners to start reading.
+While originally designed for people with handicap, I think these short stories can be an excellent way for beginner German learners to start reading.

 Read PDF via: leichte-sprache.de